 I’ve known three categories of fitness professionals:

-- Trainers, coaches and instructors who love to train, coach and teach, but hate to sell (the majority)
+- Personal trainers, coaches and instructors who love to train, coach and teach, but hate to sell (the majority)

 - Those who love to sell and are “fine” with training, coaching, and teaching